Ourpower

 Can I appeal even if the deposit was not income?

-How long does the appeal take?
+How long does the reconsideration take?

 What if I genuinely earned over R624?